Xavier Rathan-Mayes: National team career

 Rathan-Mayes represented his country, Canada, five games in international competition.
 He participated at the 2012 U-18 Americas Championship and the 2013 U-19 World Championship.

 Personal life

 His stepfather is former NBA player Tharon Mayes.

-Rathan-Mayes has an Australian wife who lives in Sydney, Australia.
+Rathan-Mayes has an Australian wife who lives in Sydney, Australia and they have one daughter.

+He also enjoys golfing in his spare time.